 You can also tap into digital capabilities that staff may use outside their everyday job.
-For instance, Deloitte’s Lessons from Digital Leaders report reveals how a major airline asked their existing workforce about their digital capabilities.
-It turned out that several staff ran websites in their spare time and were keen to do the same at work.
-Perhaps one of your employees possesses relevant digital know-how that could be shared with colleagues?
+For instance, perhaps some employees use digital technologies in ways you’d like to adopt in the workplace.
+In their spare time they may, for example, run a website, write a blog, develop apps or connect with friends via new digital technologies.
+Or perhaps one of your employees possesses relevant digital know-how that could be shared with colleagues?
 It’s worth finding out.

 Get your staff into the right mindset

 You can take all the above measures but still struggle to close your digital skills gaps if your organisation’s culture doesn’t support transformation and you don’t foster a workforce that is adaptive to change.

 Employees who can adapt easily will embrace digital change and quickly adjust to new processes or ways of working.
 Rather than resisting the associated requirement to develop new skills, they are open and receptive to upskilling and will proactively look for opportunities to utilise their new competencies.